Mehhstack/victron-monitoring-platform/README.md

 ---

 ## Problem
-Victron VRM is powerful but becomes costly and less flexible when scaling across multiple sites.
-There is also limited customization for unified dashboards and alerting.
+Victron VRM is powerful but becomes costly due to the gateway that you need to buy and less flexible when wanting more customization per site.
+There is also limited customization on the VRM dashboard per site and alerting.
+This allow you to create dashboards that only shows information that you need and less cluttered.

 ## Solution
 A Raspberry Pi-based solution was implemented to collect and visualize data:
-- Victron GX device running Node-RED
+- Raspberry Pi running VenusOS and Node-RED
 - Node-RED sends telemetry data to InfluxDB
 - InfluxDB stores time-series data
 - Grafana provides centralized dashboards and alerting